nwisbeta/github.io/pages/apiguides/apiguides_getting_started_ontoserver.md

 The FHIR [Terminology Module](https://hl7.org/fhir/STU3/terminology-module.html) documents the terminology resources, operations and concepts used most frequently on the Ontoserver.

+### Endpoints

+The Ontoserver offers dozens of endpoints by enabling developers to collect medical terminology from the server with queries.
+The queries are controlled with filters and parameters to widen or narrow them for a given request.

+No endpoint writes to, modifies or deletes data provided by the Ontoserver.

+The APIs featured use

+* `GET` queries to confirm the server is populated with the correct data
+* `$expand` and `$validate` operations to test their performance on the `ValueSet` resource

 ## NHS Wales Ontoserver

 [https://nhswales-snomed-dev.app/fhir/](https://nhswales-snomed-dev.app/fhir/)